-- Continue Your Education
+Increase Your Education

+If you decide to seek a higher degree, you’ll most likely be given a pay bump, and may be eligible to become a charge nurse or assistant manager.
 As an added bonus, many employers will reimburse tuition costs as a way of incentivizing further education.
 This means that you will not only get a higher education and a higher salary, but you’ll be paid to do it!

-- Get Extra Certifications
+Get A Certifications

-- Go Above and Beyond
+Go Above and Beyond

-- Ask for Criticism
+Ask for Constructive Feedback

 We often become blind to our own strengths and weaknesses because we live with them every day.
 The things we are good at may become less impressive in our own eyes because they are just something you do or that you are good at.
 Our weaknesses may not stand out to us if we’ve never been told it’s something we need to improve.